ebitenui/ebitenui/README.md

 **A user interface engine and widget library for [Ebiten]**

-Ebiten UI is an extension to Ebiten that provides an engine to render a complete user interface with widgets, such as buttons, list, combo boxes, and so on.
+Ebiten UI is an extension to Ebiten that provides an engine to render a complete user interface with widgets, such as buttons, lists, combo boxes, and so on.
 It uses the [retained mode] model.

 *Ebiten UI is currently under development and should not yet be used in production.*